 Barbara is a non-executive director of M&G Credit Income Investment Trust plc.
 She is a chartered accountant with over 30 years' experience in the investment trust industry.
-Prior to her retirement in March 2018, she was a director in BlackRock's closed end funds team from 2005, with responsibility for the oversight and administration of BlackRock's stable of investment trusts.
+Prior to her retirement in March 2018, she was a director in BlackRock's closed-end funds team from 2005, with responsibility for the oversight and administration of BlackRock's stable of investment trusts.
 From 1996 to 2005, she held a similar role at Fidelity.

-Relevant skills and experience and reasons for election: Barbara has extensive experience within the investment trust sector, along with significant financial and accounting experience.
+Relevant skills and experience and reasons for re-election: Barbara has extensive experience within the investment trust sector, along with significant financial and accounting experience.
 Her diverse skill-set facilitates open discussion and allows for constructive challenge in the boardroom.
+Barbara has been Chair of the Nomination and Remuneration Committee since April 2021.